 You can then analyze which dishes are the bestsellers.
 You can then analyze the kind of names and descriptions that titillate the audience.
 You can then analyze how to spread many between different courses.
 Restaurant scraper is the advantage you seek.

 But before you begin scraping any data, you need to understand your target audience obviously.
 Create buyer personas.
 List down their consumption habits and their preferences.
 There are highly specific restaurants which only reach out to particular segments: pescatarians, vegans, keto lover, fancy diner, QSR lover, the whole spectrum honestly.
 The age group matters too.
 The younger demographic is more experimental and are most likely to give in to fads.
 People above 50 have a very different demand when it comes to food.

-Intuitively you might think you need to include and exclude a whole bunch of things, it is only when you come down to studying how people are interacting with the menus of other restaurants will you get a data-solid answer.
+Intuitively you might think you need to include and exclude a bunch of things, it is only when you come down to studying how people are interacting with the menus of other restaurants will you get a data-solid answer.
 Restaurant scraper is the benefit you need.